 WPML lets you redirect visitors to their preferred language, offering their native content as default.

-To enable browser language redirect, go to WPML->Languages->Browser language redirect.
+To enable browser language redirect, go to WPML → Languages page, and find the Browser language redirect.

 The default is not to redirect visitors.
 You can change it to redirect only if translations exist, or redirect always.
 If redirecting always, visitors will go to translated content when they exist or to the homepage in the other language, if translations are missing.